-[Shri Sankar Ghose] Government have taken, this explanation really does not hold water.
-There is enormous power with the Governments so far as hoarders and blackmarketeers ar_e concerned.
-The Government should exert all its powers and in this end the entire country will be with the Government.
-All the country will be with the Government if these powers are exercised in dealing with hoarders and black-marketeers and strengthening the public distribution system.
-So far as price rise is concerned, there is the question of general approach to the question.
-So far as I recall and the Finance Minister should correct me if I am wrong, he is on record as having said, my dose of inflation can be a stimulus to the economy.
-Whether he has, 'said that I do not know.
-But I would like to submit that in a developed country where more or less people have employment, a m'.ld does of inflation can be some stimulus to the economy; that may be all right.
-But in a poor country if a mild dose of inflation even 1 per cent or 12 per cent inflation in a year or 15 per cent inflation in a year is there, it will erode the purchasing power of the people.
+[Shri Sankar Ghose]

+Government have taken, this explanation really does not hold water.
+There is enormous power with the and Governments so far as hoarders The blackmarketeers are concerned. exert its Government should entire powers and in this end the country will be with the Government.
+All the country will be with the Government if these powers are exercised in dealing with hoarders and blackstrengthening marketeers and public distribution system. far as price rise is concerned, there the question of general approach the question.
+So far as I recall and the Finance Minister should me if I am wrong, he is on record as having said, my dose of inflation can be a stimulus to the economy. ther he has/said that I do not know.
+But I would like to submit that in a developed country where more less people have employment, a mild does of inflation can be some stimulus to the economy; that may be all right.
+But in a poor country if a mild dose of inflation even 1 per cent or 12 per cent inflation in a year or 15 per cent will inflation in a year is there, erode the purchasing power of people.
 Therefore, we must know what the Government's policy on these things is.
-In India if we did not have the real problem of unemployment or the problem of people living below the poverty line then a philosophy saying that a mild does of inflation is stimulus to the economy might be all right.
-But so far as India is concerned, there are some figures I have seen in the Economic Survey and other documents that they have given, which say that the index number of the per capita net national product in India has declined from Rs.
-150.4 in 1977-78 to 1979-80, i.e., before the Finance Minister came in.
-I am not speaking from a partisan aspect.
+In India if we did not have the real problem of unemployment or the problem of people living below the poverty line then a philosophy saying that a mild does of inflation is stimulus to the economy might be all But so far as India is concerned, there are some figures I have seen in the Economic Survey other documents that they have given, which say that the index number of the per capita net national product in India has declined from Rs.
+150.4 in 1977-78 to 1979-80, i.e., before Finance Minister came in. speaking from a partisan aspect.
 But I am only saying that because of inflation the real purchasing power of the people has declined.
-And, therefore, in India if a small dose of inflation may be some stimulus to industry, it will really cause great hardship to the people living below the poverty line.
-And, unlese we can give purchasing power to the poor people, and unless we have a strong public distri-but'on system, and unless we can ensure that jobs are generated or selfemployment opportunities are given,, then we shall be in great difficulty.
+And, therefore, in India if a small dose of inflation may be some stimulus to industry, it will really cause great hardship to the people living below the poverty And, unlese we can give purchasing power to the poor people, and unless we have a strong public distribut on system, and unless we can ensure that jobs are generated or selfemployment opportunities are given. then we shall be in great difficulty.